-Hey guys, Max Philisaire here to take you through some of my favorite core strength exercises and what it requires to achieve those six-pack abs.
+Hey guys, Team EHP here to take you through some of my favorite core strength exercises and what it requires to achieve those six-pack abs.
 You can type that 'six-pack abs' into your search engine, and you’ll get about thirty million hits, all offering advice on how to gain the fitness holy of holies.
 Pills, potions, exercise routines, workout devices, abs belts and waist wraps—clearly six-pack abs are a hot topic but, also for many people, seemingly elusive.

 As well as looking good and enhancing your overall health, well-developed midsection muscles are also essential for the health of your spine.
 Your abdominal muscles support your back and reduce the load on passive structures such as your intervertebral discs and spinal ligaments.
 Acting like a natural weight lifting belt or old fashioned whale-bone girdle, the muscles of your midsection stabilize your spine and keep it correctly aligned when you sit, stand and move.